Are you an unmarried parent worried about your legal custody rights?

 Unmarried parents have rights and responsibilities the same as married parents.

-However, since there is no marriage, establishing custody rights and enforcing custodial obligations can become more complicated.
+However, since there is no marriage, establishing legal custody rights and enforcing custodial obligations can become more complicated.

 Therefore, it’s necessary to take steps to protect your rights.